Coffee and Weight Loss: What You Need to KnowArticle posted in: Nutrition

 Plus, coffee beans themselves contain magnesium, potassium and niacin, along with potent antioxidants like chlorogenic acid and polyphenols.
 Harvard Health explains, “the combination of these compounds may delay the absorption of blood sugar, help cells draw sugar from the blood, increase metabolic rate, and help blood vessels contract and relax. ” In other words, coffee offers enormous benefits for the prevention of diabetes and obesity.

-In the weight loss world, the popular bulletproof coffee has replaced breakfast for many dieters.
+In the weight loss world, a popular coffee combo has replaced breakfast for many dieters.
 According to Medical News Today, the mixture of coffee, MCT oil and butter has been said to boost energy, focus and fullness.
 Though more research is needed on this mainstream beverage, the individual research done on both coffee and MCT oil shows weight loss benefits.
-In his book, The New Keto-Friendly South Beach Diet, Dr. Arthur Agatston, M.D. recommends bulletproof coffee as a small snack when practicing intermittent fasting because it doesn’t significantly raise insulin levels.
+In his book, The New Keto-Friendly South Beach Diet, Dr. Arthur Agatston, M.D. recommends this beverage as a small snack when practicing intermittent fasting because it doesn’t significantly raise insulin levels.

 Black coffee can be hard to get down if you’re not accustomed to the bitter taste.
-Tone down the bitterness with the help of our Keto Coffee Creamer!
-Made with real butter and MCT oil from coconuts, the fast-dissolving blend makes it easy to brew up the perfect, creamy cup of joe.
-You can also use a small amount of half-and-half, whole milk or cream.
-These are considered Extras when used in small amounts on the South Beach Diet program.
+Tone down the bitterness with a small amount of half-and-half, whole milk or cream.
+These are considered Extras when used in small amounts on the South Beach Diet.
 As long as you stick to one tablespoon and don’t consume more than three Extras per day, you’re free to enjoy your coffee con leche.

-Check out the book The New Keto-Friendly South Beach Diet by Dr. Arthur Agatston, M.D. for a delicious, low carb Creamy Protein Latte recipe!
+Try this Creamy Coffee recipe for a smart and satisfying sip!
+Be sure to also check out the book The New Keto-Friendly South Beach Diet by Dr. Arthur Agatston, M.D. for a delicious, low-carb Creamy Protein Latte recipe!